 "We can ignite a lot more change together than we can apart."

-On the 4th of July 2011 award-winning Director and Founder of the Webby Awards, Tiffany Shlain and company posted a request online to participate in a short film rewriting the U.S. Declaration of Independence as a Declaration of Interdependence.
-Artwork, videos and translation submissions emerged from around the world, in over 50 languages from English to Swahili to ASL (American Sign Language.)
+On the 4th of July 2011, the award-winning director and founder of the Webby Awards, Tiffany Shlain, and her company, posted a request online to participate in a short film rewriting the U.S. Declaration of Independence as a Declaration of Interdependence.
+Artwork, videos and translation submissions emerged from around the world, in over 50 languages from English to Swahili to ASL (American Sign Language).
 The result was Declaration of Interdependence: a Cloud Film by the Moxie Institute that became an exhilarating montage of user-generated content, a global mash-up demonstrating the vast potential of creative collaboration in our times.
 It just won the 2013 BEST OF FEST at the MY HERO International Film Festival in Los Angeles!
 CONGRATULATIONS TIFFANY!

 Tiffany Shlain, daughter, sister, wife, filmmaker, mother, founder of the Webby Awards, TED speaker, winner of many awards, sculptor, visionary, curious about everything, always wears red lipstick and likes hats.
 Wow.
 The MY HERO Project caught up with Tiffany this week after she returned from a trip to Israel where, through the US State Department, she screened and spoke about some of her inspiring film work.

 Why do you think heroes are important in this day and age?